Malka23/Smart_PDF_Assistant/README.md

 # Smart_PDF_Assistant
 # 📄 Smart PDF Q&A Assistant

-A GenAI-powered application that allows users to upload a PDF and ask questions based on its content using **RAG (Retrieval-Augmented Generation)** with **Hugging Face models**.
+The Smart PDF Assistant is an AI-powered tool that allows users to upload PDF documents and ask questions about their content.
+Built using Retrieval-Augmented Generation (RAG) and LLMs, this assistant extracts, indexes, and answers user queries from PDFs with high accuracy and context awareness.

 ---